Pontryagin Neural Operator for Solving Parametric General-Sum Differential Games: Conclusion

 \section{Conclusion}

-We introduced PNO to approximate parametric value functions with large Lipschitz constants as solutions to two-player general-sum differential games.
-Compared with the existing solution that requires informative supervisory data, PNO is fully self-supervised and free of prior knowledge about corner cases.
+We introduced PNO to approximate parametric value functions with large Lipschitz constants as solutions to two-player general-sum differential games with state constraints.
+Compared with the existing PINN solution that requires informative supervisory data, PNO is fully self-supervised and free of prior knowledge.
 For this reason, PNO is also free of convergence issues related to the existence of multiple equilibria or singular arcs in solving BVPs.
-In a case study involving two vehicles interacting at an uncontrolled intersection, our numerical results demonstrated that PNO yields superior safety performance compared to the hybrid neural operator, achieving this with a lower computational cost.
-The key ingredients of PNO are the self-supervised costate losses that align the learned values and value gradients with the discontinuous value dynamics governed by PMP, and the evolutionary sampling strategy that reveals informative state-space regions during the learning.
+In the intersection case study, our numerical results demonstrated that PNO yields superior safety performance compared to the hybrid neural operator, achieving this with a lower computational cost.
+Compared with value iteration which uses Bellman equation in the Lagrangian frame (i.e., samples along trajectories), PNO jointly uses Bellman equation in the Eulerian frame (i.e., PINN loss) and the state gradient of Bellman in the Lagrangian frame (i.e., costate losses).
+The connection between PNO and value iteration in terms of their sampling complexity should be further explored.
+Code is available on the \href{https://github.com/dayanbatuofu/PNO}{GitHub}.

 \acks{This work was in part supported by NSF CMMI-1925403 and NSF CNS-2101052.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the National Science Foundation or the U.S. Government.}